-Philanthropic support in Latin America trends towards short-term, project-based funding, or rapid response after a threat has occurred.
-This report suggests that philanthropy could focus on funding for movements, in order to more effectively support natural resource defenders experiencing increasing repression across Latin America.
+Philanthropic support in Latin America trends toward short-term, project-based funding or rapid response after a threat has occurred.
+This report suggests that philanthropy could focus on funding for movements in order to more effectively support natural resource defenders experiencing increasing repression across Latin America.
 This would include a combination of rapid response, long-term support, and seed funding for movement organizations.

 Resourcing Earth Defenders recommends shifting support from a crisis-centered approach to a movement-building one.